Skip to main content

 Key Takeaway

 Saudi Arabia is one of the most frequently visited destinations for Pakistani nationals living in Dubai and across the UAE.
 With more than 2.6 million Pakistanis in the Kingdom and hundreds of thousands more travelling annually for Umrah, family visits, and business, the Saudi visa remains a constant requirement for this community.
-Yet unlike nationals from over 55 countries who can obtain a Saudi e-Visa online, Pakistani passport holders are not eligible for that route — they must apply through the Saudi Embassy or Consulate.
+Pakistan is not on the Saudi e-Visa nationality list, but that is no longer the end of the story: as UAE residents, Pakistani passport holders qualify for the Saudi tourist e-Visa online through the GCC-residency route, using their valid UAE residence permit — the embassy is not required for tourism, Umrah, or family visits.

 This guide covers everything you need to know about obtaining a Saudi Arabia visa as a Pakistani passport holder based in Dubai in 2026 — from the embassy process and required documents to the Umrah visa route, fees, processing timelines, and practical tips from OraVisa consultants who help Pakistani nationals navigate this journey every day.

-Why Pakistani Nationals Cannot Use the Saudi e-Visa
+How Pakistani Nationals in Dubai Qualify for the Saudi e-Visa

 It is important not to confuse the e-Visa with other Saudi visa categories.
-Pakistani nationals who hold a valid Saudi Iqama (residency permit) issued by the Kingdom, or who are travelling specifically for Umrah through an authorised agent, have their own distinct pathways.
+Pakistani nationals who hold a valid Saudi Iqama (residency permit) issued by the Kingdom, or who are travelling for Umrah (on the tourist e-Visa or via an authorised operator), have their own distinct pathways.
 These are covered in detail further in this guide.

 Saudi Visa Routes for Different Nationalities from Dubai (2026)